microsoft/WindowsAppSDK/specs/OAuth/AuthManager.md

 ## TokenRequestParams class

 It's a class that provides methods to create a token request parameter object.
+This is described by the section 4.1.3 of [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.1.3).

 > Note: This object is used to request access_token from the server.